funnydevjsc/ninepay-laravel-integrate/README.md

 #### Step 4.
 Update the various config settings in the published config file:

-After publishing the package assets a configuration file will be located at <code>config/ninepay.php</code>
+After publishing the package assets a configuration file will be located at <code>config/ninepay.php</code>.
 Please contact 9pay.vn to get those values to fill into the config file.

-Please note if you set the route_prefix to blank or null you will need to update the default <code>routes/web.php</code> file.
-All the crm routes are managed by the package, so it should look just as per below after removing the default welcome route and redirecting the default /home route to the dashboard.

 #### Step 5.
 Add middleware protection: